 Very lightweight side sleepers.
 Our testing showed that those who weigh less than 130 pounds may experience pressure when sleeping on their side in the WinkBed.

 Budget shoppers.
 The WinkBed’s higher price-point is justified by its luxury construction, but it may put this mattress out of range for shoppers on a budget.

 Many innerspring have firmer, thinner comfort layers that do not provide sufficient conforming and pressure relief for sleepers weighing less than 130 pounds.
-The Helix Midnight – one of nine luxury hybrids unveiled by Helix last year – offers a ‘Medium’ (5.5) feel and a soft, closely conforming comfort system that should be suitable for most lightweight sleepers, as well as those in the average weight group (130 to 230 pounds).
+The Helix Midnight – one of Helix’s many luxury hybrids – offers a ‘Medium’ (5.5) feel and a soft, closely conforming comfort system that should be suitable for most lightweight sleepers, as well as those in the average weight group (130 to 230 pounds).

 Two versions of the Helix Midnight are available.
 The Standard design measures 10 inches thick, and is constructed with a memory foam comfort layer, polyfoam transitional layer, and a pocketed support core reinforced with a high-density foam base.

 The Helix Midnight Luxe is 14 inches thick; although the firmness is the same, the Luxe has additional pillow-top and gel memory foam layers for extra padding.
 This version also offers zoned pocketed coils, with different gauges throughout the support core to provide targeted sleeper support.
 The Standard is ideal for lighter sleepers who prefer beds with average thickness dimensions, while the Luxe may be the best option for those that like higher-profile mattresses.

 Helix offers free delivery anywhere in the contiguous U.S. The Helix Midnight Standard is backed by a 10-year warranty, while the Luxe is backed by a 15-year warranty.
 Both mattresses also come with a 100-night sleep trial.